TylerTemp/SaintsField/README.md

 *   IMGUI is not supported yet, while `UltEvents` & `ExtEvents` does
 *   Chained call (use one callback's result as another one's input) is not supported and will not be added, while `UltEvents` does
 *   Renamed type is partly supported.
 If a renamed type is a `MonoBehavior`, then rename works as expected.
-But IDE rename.
 However, `ExtEvent` will try to find a general type's rename
 *   Implicit conversions for arguments is not supported, while `ExtEvents` does
 *   Performance optimization is limited to first-time cache, while `ExtEvents` using code generator to make the runtime much more fast.
 So in general, speed comparison is (fast to slow) `UnityEvent` - `ExtEvent` - `SaintsEvent` - `UltEvent`